Ashley-L/project-ux-components/README.md

 * Desktop view only (not responsive)

 ## PART 1 DELIVERABLES
-Design and Prototype the following components/tools for your article (5x length of the window) on browser’s default font size.
+Design and prototype the following components/tools for your article (5x length of the window) on browser’s default font size.

 ### A) Landmarks/Bearings
 * Bolded headings (hero/villain name)
 * Navigation topbar:
   * Sticky when scrolled
   * Home button leads to top of the page
-  * Share to social icons
 * Back to top button (fixed position while reading the article, click leads to top of the page)
-* Scrollspy sidebar:
+* Sticky sidebar with scrollspy:
   * Located on the side of the page, always visible
   * Bold heading for current section, updates as scrolled
   * Scroll-to animation when heading is clicked